pulp/pulpcore/docs/plugins/plugin-writer/concepts/index.rst

 Pulpcore and Pulp plugins are expected to do two things when declaring dependencies:

 1. Declare an upper bound to prevent a breaking-change release of a dependency from breaking user installations.
+To prevent unexpected breakages due to new plugin releases, this typically is the current latest release of a dependency (assuming a plugin is compatible with the latest release).
+The latest release is preferred because it allows each new dependency release to be tested, and it prevents unexpected user breakages when dependencies release breaking changes.

 2. Declare as broad a range of compatible versions as possible to minimize conflicts between your code and other Python projects installed in the same Python environment.

-Here are some examples assuming our code directly depends on the ``jsonschema`` library:
+Here are some examples assuming our code directly depends on the ``jsonschema`` library and assuming the latest ``jsonschema`` release is 4.4.2:

-``jsonschema>=2.3,<5.0`` - Assuming this is accurate, this is the best declaration because it declares as broad an expression of compatibility as safely possible.
-For example, this could require a new feature from jsonschema 2.3.0, be compatible through ``jsonschema`` 4.4, but 5.0 isn't released yet and 5.0 could contain breaking changes.
+``jsonschema>=2.3,<=4.4.2`` - Assuming this is accurate, this is the best declaration because it declares as broad an expression of compatibility as safely possible.

-``jsonschema<5.0`` - This is appropriate if ``jsonschema`` could release breaking changes in ``jsonschema`` 5.0 and you are compatible with 4.* and lower.
+``jsonschema<=4.4.2`` - This is appropriate if the appropriate lower bound is not known.

 ``jsonschema~=4.4`` - This should be avoided.
 Use an upper and lower bound range instead.